IBM/kubernetes-networking/README.md

 Here we can see that the redis-master service has the virtual IP address `172.21.193.14` and that it distributes requests to the redis-master's pod IP address `172.30.108.139`.
 The redis-slave service has a virtual IP address `172.21.60.238` and it distributes requests to the redis-slave's pod IP addresses `172.30.108.140` and `172.30.58.206`.

 The method by which Kubernetes implements the virtual IP address varies by Kubernetes release.
-In the 1.10 release used in this tutorial the default method is to use iptables to translate (Network Address Translation) the virtual IP addresses to the pod IP addresses and the choice of pod IP is random.
+In the 1.10 release used in this lab the default method is to use iptables to translate (Network Address Translation) the virtual IP addresses to the pod IP addresses and the choice of pod IP is random.

 ## Service discovery